Raised on Robbery

 With yellow stockings, and his hat turned up

 Mark is it should be John Clay!
-Now bless the man!”
+Now bless the man!”click to enlarge

 By these marks, it is Malvolio!
 Is there a better way to identify the victim of a Shakespeare prank than to cloth him in yellow stockings?
 Jonson makes sure we know who this prankster Squire Tub is!